 From an economic perspective, the solution of the three-equation New Keynesian model shows that there could be spillovers from lagged interest rates to inflation whenever the real marginal costs are partly endogenous and tied to short-term interest rate movements through a dynamic IS equation.
 Moreover, monetary policy shocks in the full-fledged New Keynesian model contribute to drive the inflation dynamics unlike in the bivariate version of the model presented earlier.
-Given that the finite-order VAR(2) solution of the workhorse New Keynesian model exists, one may be able to identify the structural monetary policy shock itself-as well as all other fundamental economic shocks driving the economy-directly from the observable data.
+Given that the finite-order VAR(2) solution of the workhorse New Keynesian model exists, one may be able to identify the structural monetary policy shock itself-as well as all other fundamental economic shocks forcing the economy-directly from the observable data.
+Furthermore, I find that empirical evidence which hinges upon Cholesky (and, in general, zero) restrictions should be interpreted carefully as it may not have a structural interpretation (as noted, among others, by Carlstrom et al. (2009)).

-The impact of monetary policy on the volatility, cyclicality and persistence of the endogenous variables depends in nonlinear ways on the policy parameters, ψ{π} and ψ{y} , that describe the systematic part of monetary policy.
+The impact of monetary policy on the volatility, cyclicality and persistence of the endogenous variables depends in nonlinear ways on the policy parameters, ψ{π} and ψ{y} , that describe the systematic part of the monetary policy rule.
 Here, I exploit the finite-order VAR(2) representation to compute the theoretical moments of the workhorse New Keynesian model for the benchmark parameterization of ψ{π} and ψ{y} , but also for increasingly higher values of the anti-inflation bias ψ{π} .
-I summarize the key findings describing the business
+I summarize the key findings describing the